 Preparation for the Ceremony of Enthronement

-- See your pastor or another priest to set a date for the enthronement.
-If no priest is available, the head of household may preside.
+- See your pastor or another priest to set a date for the enthronement, or the head of household may preside.

 - Have entire family receive Holy Communion at the Holy Sacrifice of the Mass offered on the day.